Published on Mar 17, 2017 and last reviewed on Aug 08, 2023 - 5 min read

 A brain hemorrhage is the bursting of an artery in the brain.
 This discharge of blood can interrupt the normal circulation to the brain, leading to stroke, which occurs when part of the brain lacks oxygen.
 Strokes can cause permanent or temporary damage to the brain.

 Bleeding within the brain can also raise the pressure inside the skull to dangerous levels.
 This high pressure can cause the hemorrhage to bleed quicker, leading to a vicious cycle of destruction within the brain.
-Brain hemorrhages can be deadly, and the damage that is caused by them is determined by the size of the hemorrhage, the amount of swelling in the skull, and how quickly the bleeding is controlled.
+Brain hemorrhages can be deadly, and the damage that they cause is determined by the size of the hemorrhage, the amount of swelling in the skull, and how quickly the bleeding is controlled.

 The types of brain hemorrhage are: